Quitch/Queller-AI/README.md

 ## INSTALLATION

-You should download and install this mod via the [PA Mod Manager (PAMM)](https://forums.uberent.com/threads/pa-mod-manager-pamm-cross-platform.59992/)
+You should download and install this mod via the Planetary Annihilation TITANS in-game Community Mod Manager.

 ## FEEDBACK